carlosug/AppliedRR/README.md

 The curriculum for these students will be:

 - Introduction to R
+- Introduction to Exploratory Data Analysis
-- Programming for Analysis
+- Create graphs for exploring your data
-- Git
 - Research Data Management
-- Data Transformation
-- Introduction to Exploratory Data Analysis
+- Interpret Pearson correlation and scatter plots
+- Loop functions in R
 - Inferential Statistics

-The first week of the course will be for both Early Career Reseachers (ECR’s) and Data Stewards.
-The second week will break into two parallel strands, one focussing on Data Science techniques for ECR’s and the other for Data Stewards.

 ## Lectures